OctopusDeploy/docs/docs/octopus-rest-api/examples/index.md

 ### Octopus.Client examples

 Examples using [Octopus.Client](/docs/octopus-rest-api/octopus.client/index.md) require the library to be installed and a path to the library to be provided.

+### Python examples

+The Python examples are written using Python 3 and use the [Requests](https://requests.readthedocs.io/en/master/) library.